Jonathan2251/lbd/source/funccall.rst

 The #ifdef ENABLE_GPRESTORE part of code in Cpu0 can be removed but it come with the cost of reserve $gp register as a specific register and cannot be allocated for the program variable in PIC mode.
-As explained in early chapter Gloabal variable, the PIC is rare and the performance advantage can be ignored in dynamic link, so we keep this feature in Cpu0 and provide readers this feature.
+As explained in early chapter Gloabal variable, the PIC is not critial function and the performance advantage can be ignored in dynamic link, so we keep this feature in Cpu0 and provide readers this feature.
 Even with this point, I really prefer to reserve $gp as a specific register in PIC.
 It will save a lot of trouble in programming.
-When reserve $gp, .cpload can be disabled by option "-cpu0-reserve-gp".
+When reserve $gp, .cprestore can be disabled by option "-cpu0-reserve-gp".
-The .cpload is need even reserve $gp.
+The .cpload is needed even reserve $gp.
 Consider prgrammer implement a boot code function with C and assembly mixed, programmer can set $gp value through .cpload issue.